gouthamk1999/hellofresh-dashboard/docs/README.md

 ## Privacy note

-Do not commit your real account emails, saved JSON exports, or personal pricing details to a public repository.
+Do not commit saved JSON exports or personal pricing details to a public repository.
 Keep real data in your browser or in a private repository.